 Pros & Cons

-Another traditional method, where you organise ideas according to whether they are positive or negative.
+This is another traditional method, where you organise ideas according to whether they are positive or negative.

-Using our example above we could use the following lists
+So, from our example above we could use the following lists

 Cheap Too dependent on it